ZSFG Occupancy Rate

 ZSFG OCCUPANCY RATE CONSISTENTLY EXCEEDS TARGET AND CONTINUES TO GROW

 ZSFG admits and discharges patients as necessary.
 While there is no universally agreed upon optimal occupancy rate, some studies conclude that 85 percent is a reasonable target.
 A low occupancy rate is an indicator of excess capacity.
 A high occupancy rate can be an indicator of a hospital with both high demand and high productivity.
 A high occupancy rate can also be an indicator of a hospital that is at risk for bed shortages.

 As the only designated level one trauma center for San Francisco and northern San Mateo County and the safety net hospital for the San Francisco community, demand for ZSFG services is high.
-ZSFG’s occupancy rate is consistently above the target of 85 percent and continues to increase, reaching 102 percent of capacity in January 2017.
+ZSFG’s occupancy rate is consistently well above the target of 85 percent and continues to increase, reaching 103 percent of capacity in February 2017.

 ZSFG is currently working on a LEAN transformation effort to further improve process efficiencies and patient flow.
 One improvement idea is to redefine the roles, responsibilities, and competencies of a “Flex Nurse”.
 By clearly outlining the role, the average time from the issuance of a discharge order to actual discharge reduced by 32 minutes.
 In addition to this education and training, the inpatient team has designed a Flexible Acuity Model to meet patient needs in medical-surgical nursing and intensive care units at the right level of care, developing new workflows to better meet the needs of ZSFG patients.